janetzki/Clinical-Trial-Management-Using-Blockchain-Technology/README.md

 From the main directory, start the key management system:
 ```
-sudo python kms_server.py
+python kms_server.py
 ```

 Start the web server:
 ```
-sudo npm run dev
+sudo npm start
 ```
-This should open the platform in your browser.
-You can also access it at `localhost:80`.
+You can now access the platform at `localhost:80` in your browser.

 Use MetaMask to connect to the Ganache blockchain.